 Project goals:

-- Create an interactive world where people could be creative and create cool hair styles
+- Create an interactive world where people could learn how to cut and style hair, while also being creative and trying out new styles

 - Create a realistic tool that could be used for learning